kurapica/PLoop/README.md

 	[__Final__]
 	[__Unique__]
-	[__AttributeUsage__{ AttributeTarget = System.AttributeTargets.CLASS + System.AttributeTargets.METHOD, Inherited = true, AllowMultiple = false, RunOnce = false }]
+	[__AttributeUsage__{ AttributeTarget = System.AttributeTargets.CLASS + AttributeTargets.INTERFACE + System.AttributeTargets.METHOD, Inherited = true, AllowMultiple = false, RunOnce = false }]
 	[Class] System.__Cache__ :

 		Description :
-			Mark the class so its objects will cache any methods they accessed, mark the method so the objects will cache the method when they are created
+			Mark the class so its objects will cache any methods they accessed, mark the method so the objects will cache the method when they are created, if using on an interface, all object methods defined in it would be marked with **__Cache__** attribute .

 		Super Class :
 			System.__Attribute__

-It can be used on the class or methods, when used on the class, all its objects will cache a method when they access the method for the first time.
+It can be used on the class, interface or method, when used on the class, all its objects will cache a method when they access the method for the first time.
 When used on a method, the method should be saved to the object when the object is created :

 	Module "F" ""